- 1 Coach Hiller Vertical Jump Q&A

-For the same reason, a jumper should not jump thousands of times for a long period of time, otherwise he’d just be teaching his body to jump low over a long period of time.
+For the same reason, a jumper should not jump thousands of times for a long period of time, otherwise, he’d just be teaching his body to jump low over a long period of time.

-For this reason you need to construct your jump training workouts so that every time you train you’ll reach your maximum explosive levels.
+For this reason, you need to construct your jump training workouts so that every time you train, you’ll reach your maximum explosive levels.

 Q: What are the top 3 exercises for increasing your vertical jump?

 You have to understand that jumping higher is mostly about 3 things.

-First of all, you have to have enough strength or else your body thinks you’re heavy.
+First of all, you have to have enough strength, or else your body thinks you’re heavy.

-If you’re not able to apply that strength and explosiveness to the specific movement, it’s not going to do you any good.
+If you’re not able to apply the strength and explosiveness to the specific movement, it’s not going to do you any good.

-There are lots of different types of squats but not all of them fit for jumping higher.
-Therefore, I would say squat is the top exercise but not just any squat, since some types of squats would not help you at all.
+There are lots of different types of squats, but not all of them fit jumping higher.
+Therefore, I would say squat is the top exercise, but not just any squat, since some types of squats would not help you at all.

-This exercise is when you’re actually getting off the ground, you land perfectly and you jump back up in the air.
+This exercise is when you’re actually getting off the ground, you land perfectly, and you jump back up in the air.

 At #3 would be a plyometric exercise related to the sports specific movement.

-Your training economy, i.e. how much time you can train each week will open room for you to do all the best exercises.
+Your training economy, i.e., how much time you can train each week, will open room for you to do all the best exercises.

-Perfect nutrition won’t get you a vertical, but it will support everything you do, or otherwise undermine everything you do.
+Perfect nutrition won’t get you a vertical, but it will support everything you do, or otherwise undermine it.

-Good nutrition has to be there in order to jump higher, it will help your muscles grow faster and it will help your nervous system react more quickly.
+Good nutrition has to be there in order to jump higher.
+It will help your muscles grow faster, and it will help your nervous system react more quickly.

-And while stretching alone is not going to get you a 40 inch vertical, but it will support you on the way there.
+And while stretching alone is not going to get you a 40 inch vertical, it will support you on your way there.